BUEC500C1/camera-app-ljstaib/README.md

 I will be using React Native Expo with Firebase for this assignment.

+Upon downloading, run "npm install" to install all required libraries.

 # Status
 - Step 1: Completed
 - Step 2: Completed, runs on iOS emulator